TIMELESS MELODIES

 It's not all about super abilities here.
 There are some distinctive features that, at first glance, may seem like disadvantages.
 Take the crocodile's tongue, for instance.

-These scary animals, with their imposing size, have a unique trait: they can't stick out their tongues.
+These scary animals, with their imposing size, have something special: they can't stick out their tongues.
 That's right, crocodiles have their tongues fixed in place, unlike other reptiles.

 10